Can California Employers Deny Paid Family Leave?

 To avoid this conflict, it’s important to make sure you qualify for both PFL benefits and job-protected leave before starting your time off.
 If you aren’t covered by job protection, talk with your employer in advance to avoid risking your employment.

-If your leave should be protected and your employer denies it anyway, you may have a legal claim.
+your employer denies it anyway, you may have a legal claim.

 What Changed in 2025?

-As of January 1, 2025, California employers can no longer require employees to use vacation time or paid time off before accessing Paid Family Leave benefits.
+can no longer require employees to use vacation time or paid time off before accessing Paid Family Leave benefits.
 Previously, some employers could force you to use up to two weeks of vacation before your PFL payments started.
 The new rule gives workers more control and flexibility when planning time off for family care or bonding.

 What to Do If Your Leave Was Denied or You Were Fired